stichtingsem/pilot-phase/Project Team/Meeting-18-December.md

   - Action holders: Edwin (Kees), Clifton
   - Update:
    - There is a meeting regarding the SIS API in the first week of January
-   - This item will be discussed in this meeting or after that
+   - This item will be discussed in this meeting
 2. Design setup service
   - Action holders: Erik/Luke, Clifton
   - Update: